zartosht/learning-python/006-Object-Oriented Programming in Python.md

 permalink: 006-Object-Oriented-Programming-in-Python
 ---

-# Lesson: Object-Oriented Programming in Python
+# Object-Oriented Programming in Python

 ## Overview
 This lesson introduces Object-Oriented Programming (OOP) in Python, a programming paradigm that uses objects and classes to organize and structure code.
 You'll learn about the key concepts of OOP, including classes, objects, inheritance, encapsulation, and polymorphism.